 - 2016 Tour de l’Abititi stage 2 victory (Tyler Stites).

-What the team hopes to achieve this year goes beyond a quantifiable measure of success, like a result.
+What the team hopes to achieve this year goes beyond a quantifiable measure of success, as a result.
 DS Mike Creed wants to have the feeling that Aevolo Cycling belongs – from other teams, from riders, from directors.
 If there’s the sense that Aevolo is a team worth going to, an attractive team for other riders, and that people know it runs a good program, that will be defined as a successful first season.

 Most enthusiastic about the team now, when the team first talked to Mike Creed about being a part of the team, he told them they were wasting their time, that he definitely wasn’t going to come back (since he left pro cycling on very bitter terms).
-He and his dog Charlie are now the best amassadors for the team.
+He and his dog Charlie are now the best ambassadors for the team.